taecontrol/moonguard-docs/docs/contributions.md

 this: `Closes #<issue number>`.
 This way, contributors can quickly identify the issue.

-* It is important to run phpunit and php-cs-fixer before making any changes, in order to ensure that they do not break MoonGuard.
+* It is important to run phpunit and php-cs-fixer before making any changes, in order to ensure that they do not break the project.

 ## Support Questions

-MoonGuard's GitHub issue trackers are not intended to provide help or support for now.
+GitHub issue trackers are not intended to provide help or support for now.